Morse Dell Plain House and Garden

-Morse Dell Plain House and Garden, also known as Woodmar, is a historic home located at 7109 Knickerbocker Parkway in Hammond, Lake County, Indiana.
+Morse Dell Plain House and Garden, also known as Woodmar, is a historic home located at 7109 Knickerbocker Parkway in Hammond, Indiana.
 The house was designed by noted Chicago architect Howard Van Doren Shaw and built in 1923.
 It is a large two-story, Tudor Revival style brick dwelling with a 1 1/2-story service wing.
 The landscape was designed by Jens Jensen in 1926.

 It was listed in the National Register of Historic Places in 1998.